Into the Woods: Act I

 Jack describes his adventure climbing a beanstalk the beans sprouted and meeting a giant couple ("Giants in The Sky").
 Having stolen money from the giants, he tries to buy Milky White back, though the Baker refuses.
 After Jack returns up the beanstalk to get more treasure, the Mysterious Man takes the money from the Baker.
-Cinderella's and Rapunzel's Princes, who are brothers, compare their maidens ("Agony").
+Cinderella and Rapunzel's Princes, who are brothers, compare their maidens ("Agony").
 The Baker's Wife, hearing of a girl with golden hair, finds Rapunzel, fools her into letting down her hair, and plucks some strands.
 The Mysterious Man finds Milky White and returns her to the Baker, and the Baker's Wife again fails to take Cinderella's slippers.
 The Baker admits they must work together ("It Takes Two").
 Jack arrives with a hen that lays golden eggs, but Milky White keels over dead as midnight chimes ("Second Midnight").

 The Witch discovers the Prince's visits to Rapunzel and demands she stay sheltered from the world.
 Rapunzel refuses, and the Witch cuts off her hair and banishes her to a remote desert ("Stay with Me").
 The Mysterious Man gives the Baker money to buy another cow.
 Jack meets Little Red, now sporting a cape made from the wolf skin, and she goads him into stealing more from the giants.
 Torn between staying with her Prince or escaping, Cinderella leaves him a slipper as a clue ("On the Steps of the Palace") and trades shoes with the Baker's Wife.
 The Baker buys a new cow, and the two find the Witch.

 With a loud crash, Jack's Mother runs in crying over a dead giant in her backyard, but is brushed off by the group.
 The Witch discovers that the cow is not Milky White, but an ordinary cow covered with flour, but is able to resurrect Milky White.
 When no milk is produced, she is angered when discovering the hair is Rapunzel's.
 The Mysterious Man suggests using corn silk instead, which works.
 The Witch reveals the Mysterious Man is the Baker's father, and drinks the potion.
 The curse is broken, the Mysterious Man falls dead, and the Witch regains her youth and beauty.

 Cinderella's Prince looks for Cinderella.
 Her Stepmother forces her stepsisters to mutilate their feet to fit in the shoe, then hesitantly brings Cinderella to put on the shoe.
 It fits perfectly, and the two are reunited ("Careful My Toe").
 Rapunzel bears twins and finds her Prince in the desert.
 When Rapunzel refuses to return to her, the Witch finds her powers were lost when the curse was broken.
 At Cinderella's wedding to her Prince, the Baker's Wife thanks Cinderella for her help.
 As the cast celebrates living "happily ever after", nobody notices another beanstalk growing ("Ever After").